GeorgeHernandez/GeorgeHernandez/Wonderful.md

 # Wonderful

-Here is some stuff that I find wonderful.
+Here is some stuff that I find wonderful, almost magical.

 - Bicycles.
 Balance and mechanical advantage.
 - Children
 - Water: Clouds.
 Waves.
+Bodies of water.
 - Flight
 - Plants & Trees.
 Photosynthesis & Photons.
 - Pre-Verbals
 - Salt
-- Triangles & Circles
+- Math, Triangles Circles.
+E.g. 3^2 + 4^2 = 5^^2
 - Craftsmanship & Care.
 By any species, in any capacity.
 - Bagheera kiplingi.
 Of the 40K species of spider this is the only one that is vegetarian.